Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Details of the data analysis

 \subsection{NEOS analysis}

-For the analysis of NEOS data \cite{NEOS:2016wee}, we have minimised the $\chi^2$ function where $R_i$ is the digitised ratio data from figure 3(c) in \cite{NEOS:2016wee}, $B_i$ is the background events from figure 3(a), $V_{ij}$ is the NEOS covariance matrix, and $N_j(\Delta m^2_{41},\theta_{14}), N_j^{\text{SM}}$ are the expected events at NEOS with a 3+1 and a 3+0 model, respectively.
-The standard neutrino oscillation parameters have been taken from \cite{Esteban2020}.
+Our NEOS analysis is built from the data in Fig.~3(c)~\cite{NEOS:2016wee} and consists in the $\chi^2$ function Here, $R_i$ is the ratio data from Fig.~3(c) in~\cite{NEOS:2016wee}, $B_i$ is the background events from Fig.~3(a), $V_{ij}$ is the NEOS covariance matrix, and $N_j(\Delta m^2_{41},\theta_{14}),\, N_j^{\text{SM}}$ are the expected events at NEOS with a 3+1 and a 3 neutrino model, respectively.
+Since there is only one detector, the nuisance parameters are fixed to unity.